When considering a coach, do you ask yourself if you NEED coaching?

-Last week, I was struck by the language my new coachee used when asked what she wanted to get out of the time together.
-“I want to understand if I need coaching” she said.
+I recently asked one of my clients what she wanted to get out of the time together, to which she replied “I want to understand if I need coaching“.

-How interesting that coaching had been framed as a need, as if it were making up for some deficiency or solving a problem that had yet to be identified by the coachee herself!
-My curiosity got the better of me, as it often does, and I asked why she had posed the question in that way?
+How interesting that this person had framed coaching as a need, as if it were making up for some deficiency or solving a problem that had yet to be identified!

 “Oh!” she replied, “I guess it stems from when my boss suggested I have coaching.
-I had assumed he had recognised that I wasn’t at my best.”
+I assumed he thought that I wasn’t at my best.”

-However, the real strength of coaching is generative in nature, building on solid performance and supporting personal growth.
-Entered into willingly, by a coachee that wants coaching, the experience is often transformational and highly enjoyable!
+However, the real strength of coaching is generative in nature, recognising an individual’s potential and building on a solid performance to support personal growth.
+Entered into willingly, by someone that wants to be coached, the whole experience can be transformational and highly enjoyable!